Chartered Banker by Experience

 Before you apply

 Before clicking the apply button, please ensure you have read and understood the detailed eligibility criteria.
-You will also need to download the declaration form below.
+You will also need to download the declaration form.
 The completed declaration must be uploaded, together with a detailed CV, as part of your application.
-Please click the image below to download this.

 Chartered Banker by Experience is the flexible, accelerated yet rigorous route to Chartered Banker designed for experienced banking professionals.
 Following pre-entry screening to ensure the suitability of candidates, there are three steps to complete to become a Chartered Banker: